 The Healthy Child Programme (0-5 and 5-19) aims to give every child the best start in life and reduce inequalities throughout life.
 The programme is part of the Public Health Nursing (PHN) Service commissioned by Local Authorities.
 Packages of care are provided by Health Visitors for children aged 0-5 and by School Nurses for children and young people aged 5-19.

-Hertfordshire Community Trust successfully tendered to continue providing the PHN service in Hertfordshire, and were tasked with;
+Hertfordshire Community NHS Trust successfully tendered to continue providing the PHN service in Hertfordshire, and were tasked with;

 - Delivering the same quality of service within a progressively reducing financial envelope over the contract lifetime

 - Meet challenging Key Performance Indicators (KPIs)

 - Work closely with new Family Support Service (FSS) Partners in Hertfordshire to deliver an integrated service, branded the ‘Family Centre Service’ (FCS).

 BearingPoint worked closely with Hertfordshire Community NHS Trust to support these objectives.